Daqarta

 A.MIDIrec="MyFile" will start recording to MyFile.MID directly, without any Save As dialog.
 Note that if the file already exists, it will be overwritten without any confirmation prompt.

-MIDIrec can use string variables and complex strings.
+MIDIrec can use string variables and expressions.
 For example, MIDIrec=Field1 will use the contents of Field1 as the default file name, and A.MIDIrec=Field1 will start recording using that name directly.

 A.MIDIrec= will start recording directly using the current default file name.
 If you have previously set file names to Auto-Increment, either manually or using AutoInc=1, then this will save using the next file name (MyFile-001.MID, MyFile-002.MID, etc).